Bowls club set for centenary season

 Anyone interested in playing bowls will be afforded a warm welcome at the club, whether they wish to play competitive bowls or just to play a friendly roll-up game with other members.

-Anyone who is interested in bowls can turn up at the green in Avenue Road for the Coffee Morning on March 23 or Opening Day on April 13.
+Anyone who is interested in bowls can turn up at the green in Avenue Road on Opening Day on April 13.

 If you are unable to attend then and require more information, contact Chairman Gethin Hill on 07715 310564 or Secretary Clare Morgan on 07770 838419.